 Capillary Pressure Mercury Injection Data (MCIP) for Saturation Height?

-..
 In addition mercury data generally cannot be used for Sw-Height in a clayey low permeability rocks unless Cation Exchange Capacity and Clay Bound Water corrections have been made.
-During a mercury experiment a water phase is not present to wet the clays and fine pores and the mercury bulldozer barges its way through delicate clay lined throats, so, unlike air-brine data, mercury saturations provide a poor analogue for reservoir saturations.
+During a mercury experiment a water phase is not present to wet the clays and fine pores and the mercury bulldozer will barge its way through delicate clay lined throats, so, unlike air-brine data, mercury saturations do not provide an analogue for reservoir saturations.
 Mercury data provides pore throat size information for rock typing.
-This lack of a water phase is especially important here where Clay + Capillary Bound Water is a significant fraction of total porosity, as implied here by the 100% + difference between the air-brine and mercury data sets for the same reservoir height.
+This lack of a water phase is especially important here where Clay + Capillary Bound Water is a significant fraction of total porosity, as implied here by the 100% + difference between the air-brine and mercury data calculated HPV for the same reservoir height.
 Hence, despite the need for a resistivity independent bulk volume hydrocarbon these data have limited ability to supply a usefully accurate dm-m scale whole rock storage capacity in rocks below about 30mD or high CEC freshwater shaly rocks.
 However, using MCIP data uncorrected for clay and capillary bound water provides high HPV which is perhaps a more realistic explanation for its use.